 - Drawing on internal and/or independent external expertise and feedback. - Conducting meaningful consultation with potentially affected groups and other relevant stakeholders. - Reviewing internal and external audit schedules.

 Mechanisms for seeking advice and raising concerns

-Our Code, policies and standards provide practical guidance to ensure all our employees and everyone who comes into contact with our company lives the values and behaviours that underpin all of our work.
+Our Code, Global Policies, and Standards provide guidance to ensure that all our employees and value chain partners demonstrate the values and behaviours that underpin all of our work.